pieroproietti/penguins-eggs/README.md

 Using ```sudo eggs install --cli``` will automaticaly restore your CRYPTED backup automatically during the installation.

-## yolk
+## cuckoo
-yolk - so called staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
-Thanks to yolk, you can safely install your system without the need of an active internet connection.
-Yolk, It is used only for Debian families and derivated.
+The cuckoo lays its eggs in the nests of other birds, and the eggs are hatched by the latter.
+Similarly eggs can start a self-configuring PXE service to allow you to boot and install your iso on third party networked computers.
+Command cuckoo can be used either to deploy a newly created iso on an installed system or by live booting the iso itself.

 ## GUI calamares or TUI krill installer
 eggs include a TUI installer named krill, this let you to produce and install servers configurations. krill use a nice TUI interface using the same, configuration created by eggs for [calamares](https://calamares.io/).
 This lead to have "about the same" experience installing, from old distros to new ones and for GUI and CLI.
 It's possible with krill to do unattended installations, simply add ```--unattended``` flag and the values in ```/etc/penguins-eggs.d/krill.yaml``` will be used for installation.